dainyl/fabric-client-wrapper/DOCUMENTATION.md

     -   `chaincodeInstantiateRequest.endorsement-policy` **Policy?** EndorsementPolicy object for this chaincode (see examples below).
 If not specified, a default policy of "a signature by any member from any of the organizations corresponding to the array of member service providers" is used.
 WARNING: The default policy is NOT recommended for production, because this allows an application to bypass the proposal endorsement and send a manually constructed transaction, with arbitrary output in the write set, to the orderer directly.
 An application's own signature would allow the transaction to be successfully validated and committed to the ledger.
 -   `waitTransactionPeers` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;Peer>?** The peers to poll to check if the chaincode has been instantiated
 -   `waitTransactionTimeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** The max amount of time to wait for peers to be instantiated (optional, default `60000`)
--   `silenceAlreadyCreatedErrors` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Option to swallow errors about chaincode being already instantiated.
+-   `swallowAlreadyCreatedErrors` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Option to swallow errors about chaincode being already instantiated.
 Overrides class level option

 Returns **[ChannelSetup](#channelsetup)** The ChannelSetup instance